Qanu-survey/pdfautonup/doc/index.rst

 Welcome to `PdfAutoNup`'s documentation!
 ========================================

-Fit as much pages of some PDF files to a 'n-up' PDF file of a given page size, guessing the layout.
+Render PDF files to a 'n-up' PDF file of a given page size, guessing the layout.

 This program is similar to ``pdfnup`` (from package `pdfjam